apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 Operating System
 ~~~~~~~~~~~~~~~~

-Using the CentOS 7.9.2009 minimal x86_64 install ISO, you'll need to install
-CentOS 7 on your hardware.
+Install preferred EL8 distro on your hardware.
 The defaults will generally be acceptable for this
 installation - but make sure to configure IP address/parameters so that you can later install needed
 packages from the internet.
 Later, we will change the Network configuration as needed.